Paleontology in Missouri: Prehistory

 During the Pleistocene epoch, glaciers intruded southward into Missouri, covering the region north of the Missouri River.
 At that time mastodons were widespread in Missouri.
 Mastodon remains were preserved in almost every county in the entire state.
 Mammoths were also present but left behind fewer fossils.
 Other Pleistocene mammals that once lived in Missouri include armadillos, bison, bears, camels, deer, horses, musk oxen, peccaries, porcupines, probable raccoons, sloths, and tapirs.
-A sinkhole near Enon in Montieau County preserved non-mammalian fossils of the age like frog and turtle bones.
+A sinkhole near Enon in Moniteau County preserved non-mammalian fossils of the age like frog and turtle bones.
+Dire wolf and alligator fossils have also been unearthed in Missouri.